 Robert Herbin (FRA)

-AS Saint-Étienne's coach in their 1970s heyday, Herbin's mop of red hair made him impossible to miss in France, yet it was his enigmatic press conferences – never a word wasted – that elicited comparisons with the famous Egyptian monument.
+St-Étienne's coach in their 1970s heyday, Herbin's mop of red hair made him impossible to miss in France, yet it was his enigmatic press conferences – never a word wasted – that elicited comparisons to the famous Egyptian monument.

 Milan Osterc (SVN)

-The erstwhile Slovenia forward played all over the world, but never escaped the nom de guerre handed to him as a teenager following his move to NK Gorica.
-He was labelled Jagoda (strawberry) because the region where he grew up, Prekjmurje, is famous for its strawberries.
+The erstwhile Slovenia forward played all over the world, but never shook off the nom de guerre handed to him as a teenager following his move to Gorica.
+He was labelled 'Jagoda' (strawberry) since the region where he grew up, Prekjmurje, is famous for strawberries.